arbor-sim/arbor/doc/index.rst

 What is Arbor?
 --------------

-Arbor is a high-performance library for computational neurscience simulations.
+Arbor is a high-performance library for computational neuroscience simulations.

 The development team is from from high-performance computing (HPC) centers: